holochain/docs-pages/src/pages/references/enable-holo.md

 Holochain assumes that agents are in control of their own conductor, meaning:

-* Agent keypairs are located on the same machine as their data and hApp instance, which is typically a computer they own.
+* Agent key pairs are located on the same machine as their data and hApp instance, which is typically a computer they own.
 * Agents can choose which hApps / DNAs are co-located on the same conductor.
 * All hApps running on a conductor belong to a single user who may have multiple keys.
 * The client and conductor are located on the same machine.